tmiliant/Path-Signatures-In-Machine-Learning/README.md

-# Path signatures in machine learning, especially used in time series analysis
+# Path signatures in machine learning, especially used in time series classification and prediction.

 ## Path signature